“I warned them that the United States would surpass Mexico”

-Jorge Campos recalled that he was criticized and was called “crazy” when he mentioned that the MLS organization would surpass that of the MX League.
+Jorge Campos recalled that he was criticized and was called “crazy” when he mentioned that the MLS organization would surpass the Liga MX organization.

 In 1996, the World Cup exporter Jorge Campos migrated to the nascent United States league to play in LA Galaxy in Los Angeles and 25 years later he remembers that “I warned them; I said that the United States would surpass us ”.